 Use leftover cranberry sauce to make this tender, sweet-tart breakfast masterpiece.
 This recipe for Cranberry Coffee Cake is delightful.

-Are you making any cranberry sauce or conserve this week?
-If so, keep this in mind when you do …
+Are you making any cranberry sauce or conserve soon?
+If so, keep this in mind when you do.

 - 1 cup sugar